 HOME TARTAN HISTORY KILT HISTORY WEARING KILT GALLAECIA

 This page is about Tartan, a pattern consisting of criss-crossed horizonal and vertical bands in multiple colours.
-If you are looking for information about the kilt, visit the page History of the Kilt.
+For information about the kilt, please visit History of the Kilt.

 This page contains the following sections:

 + Tartan as a means of territorial identification

 + Fall and rise of tartan fashion in Atlantic Europe

 + A brief history of tartan in Galicia

 What is a Tartan?

 Traditionally, tartan was woven by hand in four shaft looms using coloured woollen yarns.
 The weaver used alternating bands of threads woven as both warp and weft at right angles to each other.
 That formed regular blocks of colours repeated vertically and horizontally in a distinctive pattern of squares and lines.